lucashode/mdu_documentation/README.md

 6. Try to find the ego thing again

 The "bounding_boxes_scenic_drones_extended" does the same but adds a segmentic & a depth camera.

+## Machine Learning Training

+Now that we have our datasets, the training of machine learning models can start.
+However, we wanted to learn a little bit more about model training and image recognition.

+To do so, we decided to learn this by training a model on a swedish traffic sign dataset, and focusing only on speed limits panels.

+### YOLOv7

+To train this model, we decided to use yolov7, one of the currently best real-time object detection model.